 Drought in shallow groundwater can be viewed as a specific subset of hydrological drought – groundwater drought is characterized by groundwater levels that are persistently below the long-term average, resulting in reduced saturated thickness and availability.
 During a groundwater drought, water withdrawals from the shallow aquifer for irrigation, municipal, industrial, and other purposes will likely continue and may increase – this is a human influence that can amplify the meteorological drivers.

 The saturated thickness and availability of a groundwater resource at any point in time is best determined by an appropriately dense (spatially and temporally) network of wells that monitors the depth to the water table.
 However, there is limited spatial coverage of monitoring wells and networks across the country with which to observe and quantify groundwater droughts.
 The U.S. Geological Survey operates the Climate Response Network, designed to portray the effect of droughts and other climate variability on groundwater levels in shallow confined or unconfined aquifers.
-However, this national network includes less than 1800 monitoring points – points whose spatial distribution appear to be skewed to the eastern US.
+However, this national network includes 684 monitoring points – points whose spatial distribution appear to be skewed to the eastern US.

 The value of the Climate Response Network for portraying effects at the state and regional scale is clear, but because the socioeconomic impacts of groundwater droughts are profoundly local, the monitoring networks designed to understand and manage these impacts must be local as well.
 Managing through the socioeconomic impacts of a groundwater drought that has reduced saturated thickness and availability of a critical groundwater resource, requires a density of data that is appropriately local.

 Central Texas – the power of local, dense data